nice to “meet” you!

 Though ACT allows me to work with many human experiences, I am especially effective at helping:

-- people moving through grief, loss, or difficult change (including silhouette-altering breast surgeries)
+• people moving through grief, loss, or difficult change (e.g., divorce, empty-nesting, death, silhouette-altering breast surgeries)

 WHY THESE SPECIALTIES?